Aptivi/NitrocidKS/README.md

 5. Click on the **Build** menu bar, and click on build button to compile.

 6. In **your file manager**, go to the build directory and then double-click on the executable file.

+* For Unix Systems that can do 64-bit (JetBrains Rider)

+1. Install [Mono Runtime](http://www.mono-project.com/docs/about-mono/languages/visualbasic/), Git, and libmono-microsoft-visualbasic10.0-cil.
+Remember to install Mono Runtime from the website, not your distro's repos.
+Mono 6.0.0 is at least required.

+2. Install JetBrains Rider from their website or snap if you use Ubuntu 64-bit

+3. After installation, open JetBrains Rider, and follow the configuration steps

+4. When the main menu opens, choose "Check out from Version Control" and then "Git"

+5. Write on the URL "https://github.com/EoflaOE/Kernel-Simulator.git" and press "Test" to verify your connectivity

+6. Press Clone, and git will download 100+ MB of data (because of archive branch), then Rider will open up.
+Don't worry if the progress bar stops moving.
+It's based on the amount of objects, not the size, because Rider and/or Git still hasn't implemented progress bar by repo size yet.

+7. You will get some errors about the inability to resolve My.Computer.
+Ignore these, as they won't interrupt the compilation.

+8. Click on the hammer button to build, or the Run button.
+When the Edit configuration screen appears, tick the checkbox named "Use External Console".

+9. If you used the hammer button, then open your file explorer, go to the build directory, and double-click on the executable file.

+NOTE: We recommend running builds using the bug button to make breakpoints work.
+The run button is not like MonoDevelop or Visual Studio.
+Visual Studio is lighter than Rider, although it's only available for Windows.

 ## |-----+--> _History_ <--+-----|